Microplastics: Collection devices

 The Ocean Cleanup, a Dutch foundation, has developed various proposals, with the stated aim of "clearing 90% of the ocean's microplastics".
 The project has been met with widespread criticism from oceanographers and plastic pollution experts, despite positive news articles.
 It has been dismissed by almost all microplastics experts as unlikely to have any impact on the microplastics issue.
 Some of the reasons for this are it only targets plastics larger than 2 cm (this is larger than the criteria for a microplastic), is infeasible from an engineering standpoint and likely to fail rapidly, and it only captures plastic from the top 3m of depth (most plastic circulates much deeper than this.

 In addition, some bacteria have adapted to eat plastic, and some bacteria species have been genetically modified to eat (certain types of) plastics.
 Other than degrading microplastics, microbes had been engineered in a novel way to capture microplastics in their biofilm matrix from polluted samples for easier removal of such pollutants.
 The microplastics in the biofilms can then be released with an engineered 'release' mechanism via biofilm dispersal to facilitate with microplastics recovery.

 Absorption devices include sponges made of cotton and squid bones, which may be scalable for water remediation projects.

 Microplastics detection

+Several methods are available to obtain microplastic samples from the environment, such as using nets or pumps in surface waters, and some methods are low-cost and appropriate for citizen scientists. or the recollection of beach sediments.
 Microplastics are difficult to detect due to their small sizes.
 Conventional methods include direct enumeration and measurement of sizes under light microscopy, and identification of microplastic polymer type via Raman microspectrometry. microbes were engineered to detect microplastics pollution via the activation of green fluorescent protein.

+However, analytic methods for micro- and nanoplastic detection are not yet fully standardized.
+There are methodological limitations that influence concentrations during sampling and analysis.
+In water samples, mesh size correlates with detected size and shape of particles.
+By using larger mesh sizes, smaller particle sizes tend to be underestimated.
+This may lead to inaccurate representation of occurring environmental concentrations, imposing difficulties for risk and effect assessment.
+Differences in sample preparation and measuring techniques can lead to significant variations in interlaboratory comparability.
+This includes differences in detection of different particle sizes and overestimation of micro- and nanoplastic concentration in environmental samples due to contamination by chemical reagents.